Posted on

 It was decided to use Ceramic Brushable Green Epoxy Coating as a cost-effective and convenient means of both repairing the damaged tank roof and protecting it from further corrosion.

-Ceramic Brushable Green is reinforced with silicone carbide and painted onto surfaces, structures and machinery to create an ultra-smooth, hard wearing protective layer.
+Ceramic Brushable Green is reinforced with silicon carbide and painted onto surfaces, structures and machinery to create an ultra-smooth, hard wearing protective layer.

 It can be applied to old or new parts made from all metals and most plastics.
 It seals surfaces and protects against chemical attack, cavitation, erosion and pitting, as well as corrosion.